ankur-gupta/async/docs/why-is-it-difficult.md

     Why is Python easy but async programming in Python difficult?

 The difficulty stems from the following reasons.

-!!! tip "Tip"
-    Some of the terms used on this page may not make sense just yet.
-Feel free to skip to the next topic and come back to this page later.

 ### Async programming is *inherently* more complicated
 A *regular program*[^1] has a single[^2]